Beetrack/es_logger/README.md

 # EsLogger

-EsLogger is a gem to save custom PORO object in Elasticsearch.
+EsLogger is a gem intercept and save request in Elasticsearch.
+It has support to:

-## Goals

 - [x] Middleware to intercept and save request in Elasticsearch.
 - [x] Generate initialize configuration.
 - [x] Include pattern to accept the requests, Example: `^api\/external\/\w+` -> `api/external/<some word>`
 - [x] Process asyncronous with Sidekiq.

+## Future

-- [ ] Generate new configuration to save custom objects.
+- Generate new configuration to save custom objects.

 ## Installation